fansalon/testing_peak_calling_cutntag/README.md

 ### IGV screenshots
-Defining which of the two approaches is correct it hard, if not impossible.
-But a perhaps good way to test this is to visually inspect some IGV screenshot trying to define why and where some peaks are called only when following the nfcore approach.
+Defining which of the two approaches is correct is hard, if not impossible.
+But a perhaps good way to test this is to visually inspect some IGV screenshots trying to define why and where some peaks are called only when following the nfcore approach.

 To do so, I have uploaded H3K27ac data for the sample in analysis (chr19 only): bedgraph files from both SEACR GitHub and nfcore methods, bed files containing the identified peaks as well as the bam file.